You are viewing a story from harrypotterfanfiction.com

 “Is she part Veela?”
 I turned around to see Sirius asking James that.

-James couldn’t answer on the account of having five pieces of toast in his mouth.
+James couldn’t answer on the account of having five pieces of toast crammed into his mouth all at once.

 Sirius nodded and continued eating.